rtCamp/docs.rtcamp.com/rtmedia/developers/hooks/rtmedia-hooks/filter-to-modify-default-privacy-options.md

 For example, below code will remove Private & friends options from default privacy options.

-You can add following code in your separate custom plugin:
+You can add following code in your separate custom plugin or `bp-custom.php`

 ```
 add_action( 'plugins_loaded', 'my_custom_plugin_plugins_loaded', 10 );